top of page

 - Diverse Social Experiences: You'll interact with people from different backgrounds, cultures, and interests, broadening your social skills and worldview.

 - Finding Your Tribe: With so many different groups and activities available, you're likely to find people who share your interests and values.
+Just keep an open mind, try lots of new things, and focus on being social, net 'finding friends'.
+The less pressure you put upon social situations the better.
+Try not to take yourself or life so seriously in general.

 How to Leverage This:

 - Make an effort to talk to at least one new person each day, whether it's someone sitting next to you in class or standing in line at the cafeteria.
+Even if it's to ask where the bathroom is, just get over talking to new people.
+If you don't make it a big deal, they will just follow your lead a lot of times.

 - Use campus resources like the student center or library as places to study and socialize.
 These communal spaces often lead to spontaneous conversations and connections.